Develop, promote and maintain the town's trails network.

 What We Do

-The Trails Committee is responsible for developing new trails and enhancing the trails network.
+The Trails Committee, as a subcommittee of the Natural Resources Commission, is responsible for developing new trails and enhancing the trails network.
 We explore ideas for interconnecting Wellesley's open spaces, work with the NRC and DPW on new trail development, and negotiate trail access with organizations, state government agencies and adjacent towns.
 We evaluate trail routes, consider safety issues, address parking and access, mark new trails, decide on new map house locations, and revise the trails map to reflect additions and changes.

 We are responsible for monitoring and maintaining the trails.
 We organize work parties, assign committee members to monitor trail segments, replace missing trail markers and posts, stuff map boxes with trail maps and guides, clear brush from trails, and work to keep the trails litter free.
 We coordinate DPW assistance to provide trail mowing, removal of large downed trees blocking trails, map house installations, and any other heavy-duty maintenance support.